-(a) Inventories were reclassified from supplies and services to purchase of property, plant and equipment.
+(b) Inventories were reclassified from purchase of property, plant and equipment to supplies and services.

-(b) Includes amounts under the vehicle leasing facility not allocated to departments.
+(c) Includes amounts under the vehicle leasing facility not allocated to departments.

-(c) Amount available to be allocated to specific departments and projects in future budgets.
+(d) Amount available to be allocated to specific departments and projects in future budgets.
 This includes an allowance for departmental underspending in 2006-07 which may be subject to carryover in 2007-08.

-(d) Eliminations were previously included in Treasury and Finance.
+(e) Eliminations were previously included in Treasury and Finance.

-Note 18: General government sector entities
+Note 19: General government sector entities

 The following is a list of entities, which have been consolidated for the purposes of the Estimated Financial Statements.
-For further details on consolidation policy see Note 1 D, Basis of Consolidation.
+For further details on consolidation policy, see Note 1 D. Basis of Consolidation.

 Public non-financial and public financial corporations do not form part of the general government sector and are therefore not included in this list of controlled entities.
-For a complete listing of all government entities, please refer to the 2006-07, Budget Paper No. 4, Statement of Finances.
+For a complete listing of all government entities, please refer to 2006-07 Budget Paper No. 4, Statement of Finances.